Difficult conversations - book review

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-Relationships that requires difficult conversations, be it with your children, your boss, your parents and even yourself.
+Difficult Conversations is a book that anyone at any stage of their life could read, this is not just a book about leadership or management, it goes a step further into the relationships that we have.
+Relationships that require difficult conversations, be it with your children, your boss, your parents and even yourself.
 You should be the most interested in the feelings you might go through when a challenging idea is put in place and when disagreements occur.
 In that case, what should we do?

 The problem

-If you are well prepared, the chances to get well from a difficult conversion is higher.
+If you are well prepared, the chances of getting well from a difficult conversion are higher.
 Therefore, most of us aren’t.
+There is a lack of understanding of ourselves before understand others.

-The authors also argue that the conflicts take place because people are not capable of switching to a learning instance, instead the default approach is to hold on one-side of the story as the only.
+The authors also argue that the conflicts take place because people are not capable of switching to a learning instance, instead, the default approach is to hold on one side of the story as the only one.
+The difficult conversations approach is through using cases from people who have been there and shared their history so that we can learn from and analyze what could have been better.

 The three conversations

-The what happened conversation goes in a direction of “who is right”, “assuming that they meant it” and blame - Chapters from 2 through 4 explore the types of conversations.
+The authors then use that as a segway to the three types of conversations.
+The what happened conversation goes in the direction of “who is right”, “assuming that they meant it” and blame - Chapters 2 through 4 explore the types of conversations.

 The bottom line from the book on whatever type of conversation is to shift the difficult conversation into a learning conversation.

-The what happened? conversation
+The “what happened?” conversation

 The feelings conversation

-Difficult conversations bring questions about our own feelings, should I share them?
+Difficult conversations bring questions about our feelings, should I share them?
 What about the other person’s feelings?

 The identity conversation